ryan-spencer1220/pinball-database/README.md

 1. _You will need to run the command "npm install" in your terminal to download the appropriate node modules._
 2. _You will then need to build the project using the command "npm run build"._
-3. _Once built, you can open dist/index.html in your browser._
-4. _To run a server view of the project, you can type the command "npm start" to witness and inspect any changes you wish to make in real time._
+3. _To run a server view of the project, you can type the command "npm start" to witness and inspect any changes you wish to make in real time._

 ## Known Bugs

-- Issue with PlayerStats component, currently commented out.
+- No known bugs

 ### License